Medical Eye Exam

 - Subconjunctival Hemorrhage

 Floaters are a common age-related eye problem.
 Floaters are tiny spots or strings that drift across your vision.
 They are usually noticeable in bright environments, particularly while driving.
 Floaters are usually due to age-related changes that occur as the vitreous (jelly-like substance inside eyes) becomes more liquid.
 Clumps can form and cast shadows on the retina when light enters the eye.

 Floaters can be distracting at first.
 They do not completely go away.
 But they tend to settle below the sight line which is less noticeable.
 The brain also adjusts to floaters and tends not to “see” them over time.

 Sometimes a prominent floater can be a posterior vitreous detachment.
 The vitreous gel pulls away from the retina.
 As this occurs, it can cause quick flashes of light in the periphery of vision.
 Most of the time, this does not cause any problems.
 8-10% of symptomatic posterior vitreous detachments cause a retinal break.
 This break can eventually lead to a retinal detachment.

 If you have new floaters, especially if you also have light flashes or vision loss, call promptly for an appointment.

 A healthy retina is necessary for good vision.
 The retina is a thin layer of tissue that lines the back of the eye on the inside.
-It is located near the optic nerve.
-The iris controls the amount of light entering which is then passed to the retina.
 The purpose of the retina is to receive that light, convert the light into neural signals, and send the signals to the brain for visual recognition.

 Retinal disease affects this vital tissue, sometimes affecting your vision to the point of causing blindness.
 Surgery is available for some retinal diseases, infections, and chronic inflammation of the eye interior.
 Depending on your condition, treatment may slow or stop the disease.